-The University currently provides three active retirement plans for employees: the Florida Retirement System Pension Plan, the Florida Retirement System Investment Plan, and the Optional Retirement Plan.
+The University currently provides three active retirement plans for employees: the Florida Retirement System Pension Plan, the Florida Retirement System Investment Plan, and the Optional Retirement Program.
 Retirement benefits are paid to employees upon their retirement.

 The University makes retirement contributions for all salaried employees; however, there is a 3-percent mandatory contribution by the employee for any of the plans.
 A brief description of the plans is provided below.
 These procedures provide a cursory retirement guide for University employees.
-For additional information, the official Division of Retirement website and guidelines should be consulted (https://www.dms.myflorida.com/workforce_operations/retirement).
+For additional information, the official Division of Retirement website and guidelines should be consulted.
 The Benefits Section within HR can also answer questions regarding retirement benefits.